ricmac/Cybercultural/src/posts/033-rww-american-dream-2008.md

 ---
-title: "033.
-Alien in New York: ReadWriteWeb & the American Dream"
+title: "Alien in New York: ReadWriteWeb & the American Dream"
 description: "I sit down with Insight Partners to discuss ReadWriteWeb's finances.
 Later, I get the meat sweats at Carnegie Deli and catch up on blog business before my flight home."
 date: 2024-05-22
 permalink: "p/033-rww-american-dream-2008/"